-Doug Hix joined CDA in 2013 as the Athletic Director, Head Football and Track coach.
+Doug Hix has been with Coram Deo Academy since 2013.
+Doug served as Athletic Director, Head Football and Track coach before taking on his current position as Director of Development & Athletics.
 Doug came to CDA from SMU where he spent two years as the performance director for the Men’s Basketball team.
 Prior to that, he was the founder of San Diego-based Play Fast Athletics where he worked with athletes that have gone on to become the NFL rookie of the year, an NBA 1st round pick, Major League Baseball stars and an Olympian.

 Even greater than his passion for athletics, Hix has a true desire to help shape the lives of young people.
 Hix sees athletic competition as model for the spiritual struggle choosing between right and wrong that we, as Christians, go through every day.

-Doug and his wife, Tricia, have three young children.
-The two oldest attend Coram Deo Academy.
+Doug and his wife, Tricia, have three children who attend Coram Deo Academy.
 His family worships and serves at Gateway Church in Frisco, TX.